techidaily/site-youtube-blog/source/_posts/ed-video-marketing-mastery-for-affiliate-success-for-2024.md

 * [**Part2: Steps to start your YouTube affiliate marketing project**](#part2)
 * [**Part2: 3 Tips before you begin**](#part3)

 Want to join the [Filmora affiliate program](https://tools.techidaily.com/wondershare/filmora/download/) but don’t have the media kit?
-Visit the [Filmora Marketing Kit](https://tools.techidaily.com/wondershare/filmora/download/)to download banners, logos and demo videos from Filmora.
+Visit the [Filmora Marketing Kit](https://tools.techidaily.com/wondershare/filmora/download/) to download banners, logos and demo videos from Filmora.

 ## Part 1: What is YouTube affiliate marketing?